 I am broke!
-I am stranded! these are common phrases among most young people particular during the third week after the pay day.
-Some of these people will sometimes take bank overdraft or small credit from friends and family in order to survive.
+I am stranded!
+These are common phrases among most young people particularly during the third week after the payday.
+Some of these people will sometimes take bank overdraft or small credit from friends and family to survive.

 However, if you often become out-of-pocket before the next pay, have you ever wonder why you are always under this circumstance.
 I have observed that most young people care less about managing personal finances.

-This can be a major problem for a country that is graduating more and more youths into workforce market.
+This can be a significant problem for a country that is graduating more and more youths into workforce market.

 1. Poor financial literacy

 Let us first go back a bit and assess the educational background of these young people.
 They didn’t learn about basic financial literacy in school.
 Yes, from primary school to universities in the Gambia, the focus has been on the general knowledge and specialisation.
-Imagine of Bakary who graduated with a law degree and throughout his 23 years of schooling, no one taught him how to manage his money.
-Yet everyone knows that money will be one of the major resources a lawyer will earn as an employee or entrepreneur.
+Imagine of Bakary who graduated with a law degree, and throughout his 23 years of schooling, no one taught him how to manage his money.
+Government, lectures and parents know that money will be one of the major resources a lawyer will earn as an employee or entrepreneur.

 There are three group of people to blame for this: first is the young people don’t want to learn, second is the parents and last is the government.